FREQUENTLY ASKED QUESTIONS (FAQs) (PDF file)

 A: No, you will not be moved to another site or have your hours reduced because of the study.

-A: The study is not going to eliminate jobs.
-The goal of this study is to make sure our job descriptions are current and accurate.
+A: The study is not going to cut jobs.
+The goal of this study is to make sure job descriptions are current and accurate.

 Q: Will I have to do more work because I have a new job description?

-A: No, the new job description will list duties you perform now or may perform for your job.
+A: No, the new job description will list duties you are performing now.

 Q: Will Personnel Commission Staff give me a performance evaluation?